 The Health Insurance Portability and Accountability Act Privacy Rule establishes the conditions under which protected health information (PHI) may be used or disclosed by covered entities for research purposes.
 The Privacy Rule also defines the means by which individuals will be informed of uses and disclosures of their medical information for research purposes, and their rights to access information about them held by covered entities.

 You have the right to revoke or withdraw your authorization for the researcher to use your identifiable health information.
-If you wish to revoke or withdraw your authorization, you must do so in writing, and provide that written revocation to the researcher to his/her mailing address.
+If you wish to revoke or withdraw your authorization, you must do so in writing and provide that written revocation to the researcher at the researcher’s mailing address.
 The researcher will no longer be able to allow you to participate in the research study and will stop collecting any additional identifiable health information about you.
-However, the researcher may, by law, continue to use the health information about you previously collected, as necessary to maintain the integrity of the research study and make reports to oversight agencies.
+However, the researcher may, by law, continue to use the health information about you previously collected, as necessary, to maintain the integrity of the research study and make reports to oversight agencies

 The word "randomized" is used to describe a research study that hopes to compare two or more different treatments or procedures.
 If you are participating in a randomized trial, it means that you will be assigned to a study group by chance, like flipping a coin.

-Most randomized trials will only disclose this kind of information when the study has been completely finalized; this is done to protect the integrity of the research data and results.
-If the trial is a "double-blind" trial, the doctor will not even know which substance you received.
-Most protocols will have information with respect to when a study will be "unblinded."
+For most randomized trials, this kind of information will only be disclosed when the study has been completely finalized; this is done to protect the integrity of the research data and results.
+If the trial is a double-blind trial, the doctor will not even know which substance you received.
+Most protocols will have information regarding when a study will be "unblinded."
 If this is something that you want to know more about, ask the investigator what the study's policy is before you agree to participate.

-A registry is a database composed of information and/or tissues obtained from individuals.
+A registry is a database comprised of information and/or tissue specimens obtained from individuals.
 This information is collected in a standardized way so that it can be used in research; in this way, it is different from information collected typically by the patient's doctor.
 These registries are also called "banks."
 Registries are established for the purpose of collecting as much information as possible about a particular illness or a group of people.
 Some registries are very large and may include family members of people with specific illnesses.
-Agreeing to participate in a registry could be as simple as allowing a research study to collect tissues that would normally be thrown away after surgery; or a registry could be designed to collect blood, tissue specimens and information from your medical records for many years.
+Agreeing to participate in a registry could be as simple as allowing a research study to collect tissue specimens that would normally be thrown away after surgery; or a registry could be designed to collect blood, tissue specimens and information from your medical records for many years.
 A registry could have information on 100 people or it could have information on 10,000 people.
-It is from registries and banks that many researchers develop new ideas for new research studies.
+It’s from registries and banks that many researchers develop ideas for new research studies.